Free Fall presented by Audi

 This masterpiece was built for the World Ski Championships 2003.
 Bernhard Russi, the former Downhill World Champion and Olympic Gold Medal Winner, designed and implemented it jointly with the building professionals of the World Ski Championships 2003.
 When preparing the surface of the slope and the ducts for the snow canons he was supported by Paul Accola, who, as a Menzi- Muck specialist, undertook these difficult tasks in the dangerously steep terrain.
 Today Bernhard Russi maintains that he had the vision of a ‘Free Fall’ already during the World Ski Championships 1974 which also took place in St. Moritz.

 The ‘Free Fall’ is also a real challenge for piste workers and cameramen.
 The cameramen for the Swiss national TV station who captures the first race meters for the spectators worldwide has to abseil more than 50 m to his platform in the middle of a rock face wearing crampons.
 The piste workers are also secured with carabiner hooks and rope.
 Even for the snow cats the rocky chute is too steep.
 When they prepare the race track, they are fastened to a steel rope.

-In preparation for the World Ski Championships 2017 the start to the Men’s Downhill was brought up-to-date, the starting platform and the staircase were improved to comply with current safety standards.
+In preparation for the World Ski Championships 2017 the start to the Men’s Downhill has been brought up-to-date, the starting platform and the staircase have been improved to comply with current safety standards.
 Apart from that, this attraction presents itself in the original form and it was used again - for the first time since 2003 - for the Ski World Cup Finals in March 2016.